+Hi, I’m Dr. Samantha Wagner, a licensed psychologist.
+Thank you for taking the time to learn more about me and the services I can provide.
 Finding a therapist who is the right match for you or someone you love is an important decision.
 It’s normal to be a little hesitant and oftentimes making first contact is the scariest part!
-Thank you for taking the time to learn more about me and the services I can provide.

-Couples - in our romantic relationships we often feel heightened emotions – both the pleasant and the uncomfortable.
+Couples – In our romantic relationships we often feel heightened emotions – both the pleasant and the uncomfortable.
 Unfortunately, in our very busy lives, these can also be the relationships we forget to prioritize and can be the people we hurt or who hurt us the most.
 I work with a wide-range of couples issues from those looking to rekindle a flame or deal with intimacy challenges to those who have experienced betrayal traumas.
 I also have training in working with issues related to aging and illness in our partnerships.
-Throughout graduate school my research focused on couples-related issues and my doctoral dissertation emphasized couple-related processes that impact relationship satisfaction.
-Even the strongest of couples can often benefit from finding new ways to interact and hear each other so that their relationship becomes a priority again.
+Even the strongest of couples can often benefit from finding new ways to connect, hear each other, and become more secure so that their relationship becomes a priority again.
 I work with all types of couples including dating, married, divorced or co-parenting, monogamous, poly-amorous, and LGBTQ+.

 End of Life Issues – If you or someone you love are experiencing end-of-life issues, whether through normal aging or terminal or degenerative illness, facing mortality can be jarring and filled with uncertainty or dread.
 We are often met with questions related to the meaning of life, what happens after death, or regrets for decisions we did or did not make.
 We can also often feel isolated in not being sure who we can talk to or may feel as if we are a burden to others with these types of questions.
 On this journey, I stand beside you to be a space for any and all of these questions.
 I can help you feel less alone and facilitate you feeling more sure in your decisions along the way.
 We may even discover answers to questions you didn’t know you had.

-I received my Ph.D. in Clinical Psychology from Binghamton University in 2021 and have been conducting therapy for 5+ years.
-I completed my doctoral internship at The Faulk Center for Counseling, which is a community mental health center that provided me training in working across the lifespan with individuals, couples, families, and groups.
+I am a Licensed Psychologist who has been conducting therapy for 7+ years.
+I received my Ph.D. in Clinical Psychology from Binghamton University in 2021 after completing my doctoral internship at The Faulk Center for Counseling, which is a community mental health center that provided me training in working across the lifespan.
 Both my graduate training and my internship experience are APA accredited.
-I obtained my Masters in Psychology also from Binghamton University and my Bachelors in Psychology with a minor in business from Canisius College.
-I am currently working under the supervision of Dr. Jeanne Peterson while I obtain hours for licensure.
+I obtained my Masters in Psychology also from Binghamton University and my Bachelors in Psychology with a minor in business from Canisius College

 My areas of research expertise relate to couples and dating and include work on attachment, relationship satisfaction, physical touch, intimacy, sexuality, as well as work on intimate partner violence and sexual assault.
+Both my doctoral dissertation and master’s thesis emphasized couple-related processes that impact relationship satisfaction, such as attachment, physical touch, and sexual satisfaction.
 I also have a substantial research background in issues specific to aging in romantic relationships and sexuality.